 Space Considerations When Purchasing An Elliptical

-We all know ellipticals are great because they provide cardiovascular exercise and they are low-impact.
-They can also offer a pretty solid full body workout if you are using one with upper body handles.
+We all know ellipticals are great because they provide cardiovascular exercise and they are low-impact, plus they can also offer a pretty solid full body workout if you are using one with upper body handles.

 The biggest downside to ellipticals are how much space they take up.

 Ellipticals are right there with treadmills as the pieces of home fitness equipment that take up the most floor space.
 Treadmills are wider, but high end ellipticals can be almost as long.

 Let’s Talk Ceiling Heights

 If you’re reading this, you’re probably a little concerned about how high your ceilings are.
 Let’s discuss this a little and see if you actually should be worrying about this or not.

 The average ceiling height in American homes is 8′.

 With newer construction, it’s not uncommon to see 9′ and 10′ ceilings.

 If you have a 9 or 10 ft ceiling, you have nothing to worry about- choose any elliptical you like and you will have plenty of head space regardless of how tall you are.